We are thankful that God has brought you together and that you are seeking information about marriage in the Catholic Church.

 Sessions at the Newman Center are held on Saturday from 10 a.m. to noon.
 They are open to all.
 Pre-registration helps us to have the appropriate amount of materials on hand; just click on the session you plan to attend.
 Other information sessions are available through the Diocese of Columbus' Marriage and Family Life Office.

 Natural Family Planning Workshops (4 two hour sessions over a 3 month period) are held at various locations throughout the Diocese of Columbus.
-A workshop will be held at the Newman Center beginning February 1, 2014.
-For registration for this training session or information about other dates and locations, please contact the Diocesan Marriage and Family Life Office.
+For information about and locations jof the training sessions, please contact the Diocesan Marriage and Family Life Office.

 - NFP resources (pdf)